Kas Travel Guide

 Kas © Natalie Sayin

-Delightfully situated among towering vertical cliffs, Kas is the region's second major holiday resort, and although lacking in idyllic stretches of beach, the dramatic rocky coastline creates easy access to clear and unpolluted Mediterranean waters.
-Kas also boasts an abundance of outdoor activities, and a lively nightlife, all of which maintain its reputation as a satisfying holiday destination.
+Delightfully situated among towering vertical cliffs, Kas is the region's second major holiday resort.
+Although lacking in idyllic stretches of beach, the dramatic rocky coastline creates easy access to clear and unpolluted Mediterranean waters.
+Kas also boasts an abundance of outdoor activities and a lively nightlife, ensuring its reputation as a satisfying holiday destination.

 It is the centre for glass-bottomed boat trips to the sunken cities around Kekova Island, where remains of mysterious civilisations can be viewed just below the surface of the water.
 Visits can also be arranged to the surrounding archaeological sites at Demre, Myra, and the Xanthos Valley.
 The town is built around the remains of ancient Antiphellos, and there are ruins of a Hellenistic theatre, the monumental Lion Tomb, and some hillside rock tombs in and around the town.

 Despite attracting thousands of holidaymakers every year and the tourist development of what was once a simple fishing village, Kas still preserves its small-town charm with narrow cobbled streets and novel boutique shops.

 Contrary to popular belief, haggling is not common practise in Kas but visitors will be pleased to know that shop owners cannot hassle tourists or they face losing their license.
 With plenty of good shopping available, travellers will have to sift through the dozens of carpet shops, souvenir stalls, and counterfeit sportswear to find the true gems.
-Little boutiques selling tools, hand-carved artefacts, local silver and gold jewellery, as well as plenty of Turkish kilims (hand-woven rugs) are the best places to shop in Kas and one need only look past the usual tourist tat to find some of the best buys in Kas.
+The best places to shop in Kas are the little boutiques which sell tools, hand-carved artefacts, local silver and gold jewellery, and plenty of Turkish kilims (handwoven rugs).

-Kas is home to a growing number of cafés, restaurants, and patisseries.
+Kas is home to a growing number of cafes, restaurants, and patisseries.
 Visitors will be spoilt for choice when it comes to dining out.
-Boasting all kinds of cuisine from Mediterranean: from fresh, local seafood, to meze (similar to Spanish tapas).
+Boasting all kinds of cuisine from around the Mediterranean, including fresh local seafood to meze (similar to Spanish tapas).
 Eating out in Kas is a culinary experience to remember and one that will linger on your taste buds for hours afterwards.